StuShepherdUK/DevOps-Course-Starter/README.md

-## Additional Notes for Corporate Proxy Configuration
+## Deploying on Server(s) using Docker

-### Docker
+### Notes for Corporate Proxy Configuration

-Docker requires a proxy set within the Docker app itself to enable package connectivity and then proxy config setting to enable internal internet access to the docker image.
+Docker when running behind corporate proxy may require a proxy set within the Docker app itself to enable package connectivity and then proxy config setting to enable internal internet access to the docker image.

 Install local proxy as normal, opening localhost:3128